+Are bed bugs visible to the naked eye?
 With just ⅕ of an inch in size, bed bugs are near-invisible, nocturnal creatures with reddish-brown appearance.
 They have a flat and oval body which is almost completely transparent, as well as a set of protruding red eyes and short, thick antennae.

 They also seem to have a pair of wing-like appendages, which thankfully serve a purely cosmetic function.
 Now that you know what a bed bug looks like, it’s time to expose the 7 most widespread “wannabe” bed bugs out there.

 Bugs that Look Like Bed Bugs